‘We thought we’d bring Stanley to them’: Cup taken to Broncos crash site - Red Deer Advocate

 Stephenson, originally from Saskatoon and wearing a green “Humboldt Strong” T-shirt, was escorted by the RCMP as he carried the Cup into Humboldt’s Elgar Petersen Arena.

-A selection of different games and activities along with a giant blowup Broncos jersey were on display outside the rink.
+More than 3,500 people played a selection of different games and activities and there was a giant blowup Broncos jersey on display outside the rink.

 Stephenson was joined by more than a dozen current and former professional players for Humboldt Hockey Day.

-Note: Note to readers: This is a corrected story.
-A previous version had the incorrect destination of the Broncos’ bus.